 In addition, those shows designed by the INAH allow you to enter to learn about the history and daily life of the ancient inhabitants of the place.

 One of the most beautiful pre-Hispanic buildings, it is undoubtedly the pyramid of the Nichos de Tajín, located in the state of Veracruz is a great exponent of the Totonaca culture.

 Niches, reliefs, and mural paintings are the silent witnesses of that city that was known as the city of smoking temples since copal was constantly burned in its buildings.

 It has 17 ball courts, which archaeologists have interpreted as a sign of multiculturalism since it was inhabited for almost 900 years, which speaks of periods of evolution within the same ethnic group.

-At its time of maximum splendour, it had 100 thousand inhabitants.
-Its privileged location in a valley rich in natural resources made it a city as well as important for its architecture, an economic, political, religious and cultural centre of the time.
+At its time of maximum splendor, it had 100 thousand inhabitants.
+Its privileged location in a valley rich in natural resources made it a city as well as important for its architecture, an economic, political, religious, and cultural center of the time.

-The most impressive thing is that even today we do not finish unravelling all its secrets, although we know that since Aztec times it was considered a sacred site.
+The most impressive thing is that even today we do not finish unraveling all its secrets, although we know that since Aztec times it was considered a sacred site.